Junior League of Boston

 The Junior League of Boston is a women’s service organization that has worked to improve the communities of the greater Boston area since the beginning of the 20th century.
-Founded in 1906, it was the second junior league in the world.
+Founded in 1906, it was the second Junior League in the world.
 The Boston League currently has over 800 members who together provide over 16,000 service hours each year.
-It is a member of the Association of Junior Leagues.
+It is a member of the Association of Junior Leagues International.

 The Junior League of Boston’s official mission statement is: "The Junior League of Boston is an organization of women committed to promoting voluntarism, developing the potential of women and improving communities through the effective action and leadership of trained volunteers.
 Its purpose is exclusively educational and charitable."

 The organization’s primary goal is to improve the communities of the greater Boston area.
 Since its founding, it has provided both money and manpower to causes including increasing unemployment funds during the Great Depression and advocating for disability issues and child abuse during the 1960s and 1970s.
 In recent decades, it has focused its efforts on the empowerment of girls and women with service projects, including one-on-one mentoring and arts education for elementary school girls.

-Beyond its primary purpose of service, the Junior League has also been a central piece of Boston society.
-Particularly in its early years, the League held some of Boston’s most prominent women as members.
+Beyond its primary purpose of service, the Junior League has also been central to Boston society.
+Particularly in its early years, the League counted some of Boston’s most prominent women as members.
 Speakers who have visited the organization include Booker T. Washington, William Howard Taft, and John F. Kennedy.